editorconfig/specification/index.rst

      ``[`` and ``]`` are allowed).
    - Forward slashes (``/``) are used as path separators.
    - Backslashes (``\\``) are not allowed as path separators (even on Windows).
-   - Section Name: the string between the beginning ``[`` and the ending ``]``.
-   - Section: the lines starting from a Section Header until the beginning of the next Section Header or the end of the file.
-- Property: contains a key-value pair, separated by an `=`.
+- Declaration: contains a key-value pair, separated by an `=`.
    - Key: the part before the first `=` (trimmed of whitespace).
    - Value: The part after the first `=` (trimmed of whitespace).

 Any line that is not one of the above is invalid.

 EditorConfig files should be UTF-8 encoded, with LF or CRLF line separators.

+Additionaly, EditorConfig defines the following terms:

+- Preamble: the part of the document that precedes the first section.
+The preamble is optional and may contain declarations, comments or blank lines.
+- Section Name: the string between the beginning ``[`` and the ending ``]``.
+- Section: the lines starting from a Section Header until the beginning of the next Section Header or the end of the file.

 Glob Expressions
 ================